nelsonlobo99/rust/README.md

-    It is recommended that if you plan to use the Rust build system to create an installation (using `./x.py install`) that you set the `prefix` value in the `[install]` section to a directory that you have write permissions.
+    It is recommended that if you plan to use the Rust build system to create an installation (using `./x.py install`) that you set the `prefix` value in the `[Install]` section to a directory that you have to write permissions.

 4. Build and install: